Yetzyow/Yetzyow-Trademark-Declaration/README.md

 ## Lifelong Roles & Commitments

 ### Academic Ludologist
-- Research, teaching, and publication in the field of ludology in the USA.
+- Research, teaching, and publication in the field of ludology in the UK.
 - Printed and digital works authored under Yetzyow.

 ### Videogame Developer
-- Creation of original videogames, engines, and immersive experiences in the USA.
+- Creation of original videogames, engines, and immersive experiences in the UK.
 - Trademark applied to all published works and software.

 ### Gamer
 - Competitive and non‑competitive participation in RPG/MMO and other genres.
-- Representation under the Yetzyow identity in tournaments and communities in the USA.
+- Representation under the Yetzyow identity in tournaments and communities in the UK.

 ### Content Creator
 - Streaming, video production.
-- Events, collaborations, and multimedia projects in the USA branded as Yetzyow.
+- Events, collaborations, and multimedia projects in the UK branded as Yetzyow.

 ### Music & Filming
 - **Music:** Composition, performance, and production of music videos under the Yetzyow identity.
 - **Filming:** Acting always as the character Yetzyow with a defined personality.
 - Scriptwriting, directing, and producing audiovisual works branded as Yetzyow.

----

-## Printed Publications
+### Printed Publications
 All academic, creative, ludological, musical, and cinematic printed publications authored under the name **Yetzyow** are hereby declared as part of the trademark identity.
-This includes books, articles, journals, scores, scripts, and conference proceedings published in the **United States**.
+This includes books, articles, journals, scores, scripts, and conference proceedings published in the United Kingdom.

 ---

 ## Statement of Intent
 This declaration is timestamped and published in this repository to serve as a public record of intent and lifelong commitment.
-It establishes **Yetzyow** as a protected identity across academic, creative, entertainment, musical, and cinematic domains in the **United States**, ensuring recognition and continuity for future generations.
+It establishes **Yetzyow** as a protected identity across academic, creative, entertainment, musical, and cinematic domains in the United Kingdom, ensuring recognition and continuity for future generations.

 ---

 **Signed:**
 Yetzirah Mihael Litzow Díaz
-(Trademark Identity: Yetzyow)
+*(Trademark Identity: Yetzyow)*
-**Date (U.S. CST):** 2025-11-19
+**Date (UK GMT):** 2025-11-19